-Prior to a position being filled, a determination must be made by the Mayor or chief of police, as applicable, that a position is open and is to be filled.
+Prior to a position being filled, a determination must be made by the Mayor or Chief of Police, as applicable, that a position is open and is to be filled.
 Also, certification must be made that sufficient funds are available within the budget to pay the employee, including fringe benefits.
 A vacancy refers to a newly created position or the replacement of an employee in an existing position.

-- All vacancies shall be publicized in the 'Official Journal of Record' and/or other applicable forms of advertisement for a minimum of (3) three days to ensure equal opportunity for applicants to apply for the position. - The City of Walker and Police Department will provide each applicant with a standardized application form. - The City of Walker will accept applications for a period of (7) seven days after close of advertisement to allow time for all applicants to complete and submit official application form. - All applicants shall be required to disclose the conviction of any felony crime on the application form and provide proof of a valid driver's license.

-- Any applicant falsifying any information on the application will be dropped from consideration of employment.
-Any employee who provided false information on the application form will be subject to disciplinary action up to and including termination. - Each applicant who has been offered employment with the City of Walker shall be required to take a drug test, provided by the City at a physician or laboratory of the City's choice, as a precondition to such employment. - Each applicant who has been offered employment with the City of Walker shall have a complete criminal background check conducted as a precondition of such employment.
-Individuals convicted of a felony may not be eligible for employment with the City of Walker. - All information obtained by the City of Walker as a precondition of employment will remain confidential, up and until the individual accepts employment with the City, at which time the records are subject to the Louisiana Public Records law (see section 'Employees Record Confidentiality). - Police Department employees are hired on recommendation of the Police Chief with the approval of the Mayor and city council.
+- All vacancies shall be advertised for a minimum of (3) three days to ensure equal opportunity for applicants to apply for the position. - The City of Walker and Police Department will provide each applicant with a standardized application form. - The City of Walker will accept applications for a period of (7) seven days after close of advertisement to allow time for all applicants to complete and submit official application forms. - Any applicant falsifying any information on the application will be dropped from consideration of employment.
+Any employee who provided false information on the application form will be subject to disciplinary action up to and including termination. - Each applicant who has been offered employment with the City of Walker shall be required to take a drug test, provided by the City at a medical facility or laboratory of the City's choice, as a precondition to such employment. - All information obtained by the City of Walker as a precondition of employment will remain confidential, up and until the individual accepts employment with the City, at which time the records are subject to the Louisiana Public Records law (see section 'Employees Record Confidentiality). - Police Department employees are hired on recommendation of the Police Chief with the approval of the Mayor and city council.
 Pursuant to the Lawrason Act LA.
 R.S.
-33:321 et seq. - Police Department is to follow hiring procedures outlined in Section 2.52 et seq. of the Code of Ordinances.
+33:321 et seq.

+Police Department is to follow hiring procedures outlined in Division 6 Section 2-58 et seq. of the Code of Ordinances.